New speakers are being confirmed daily. Please check back often to see the latest additions to the OSCON program.

 Dave Neary is the founder of Neary Consulting, specialising in managing community relations and free software strategy.

-As a member of the GNOME community, he is one of the co-ordinating team behind GNOME Mobile.
-He has been involved in all aspects the organisation of GUADEC since 2005, including a spell as conference chair.
-He has served three terms as a member of the board of directors of the GNOME Foundation (2005 – 07), and was chairman of the board in 2006, and treasurer in 2007.
+As a member of the GNOME community, he has been involved in all aspects the organisation of GUADEC since 2005, including a spell as conference chair.
+He has served three terms as a member of the board of directors of the GNOME Foundation (2005 – 07), and was chairman of the board in 2006, and treasurer in 2007,where he oversaw massive growth in the GNOME advisory board.
+He created and edited the first annual report of the GNOME Foundation.

 Greg Norris founded and directs Sylvatica, an international life cycle assessment institute which consults on LCA to the UN, governments in the US and abroad, a variety of Fortune 500 companies, industrial associations, and smaller companies, and the non-profit sector.
 He is Visiting Professor with the Applied Sustainability Center at the University of Arkansas, where he helps the ASC advance the availability of valid and transparent life cycle inventory data, and its application to spur innovation for sustainability.
 Norris has lead the development of the methods, modeling, and software to implement LCA within the US Green Building Council’s LEED rating system.
 He is Senior Fellow with GreenBlue, providing LCA guidance to their Sustainable Packaging Coalition, and through the